James Baillie (Canadian politician)

 James Baillie (1860 – April 7, 1935) was a woodworker, merchant, contractor and political figure in Quebec.
 He served as mayor of Aylmer from 1914 to 1916.

+Personal life

 He was the son of Scottish immigrants who settled in Aylmer in 1850: James Baillie, a woodworker, and Elizabeth Gow.
 He married Jessie Catherine McIntosh.
 In 1890, with his brother William, he built a steam-powered sawmill.
 They also built boats and sold lumber.
 Baillie served on the Aylmer municipal council and on the South Hull township council.